Ngann/Surf_Report_Python/README.md

 ## Setup/Installation Requirements

-* To view this project you should be able to click on NDBC.ipynb in the respositiory the data and caculations.
+* To view this project you should be able to click on NDBC.ipynb in the respository to see the data and caculations.
 * To view the file and run the test, you will need Jupyter Notebooks to open the file.